 Aptly named, the executive summary section of a house flipping business plan should sum up an investor’s intentions in a clear, concise mission statement.
 Perhaps even more specifically, the executive summary will serve as the foundation for an entire business; it’s the first impression, and it’s what customers will use to determine whether or not they want to work with a respective company.
 Every executive summary should, therefore, clearly define the company’s purpose and long-term goals.

-A popular acronym used to acknowledge a company’s strengths, weaknesses, opportunities and threats, a SWOT analysis will help up-and-coming real estate investors identify the very components working for and against their current business plan.
+A popular acronym is used to acknowledge a company’s strengths, weaknesses, opportunities, and threats.
+A SWOT analysis will help up-and-coming real estate investors identify the very components working for and against their current business plan.
 If for nothing else, success favors those that are most prepared.
 Few things will prepare a real estate investor for what’s to come better than identifying their own strengths and weaknesses.
 Perhaps even more importantly, an in-depth, unbiased SWOT analysis will help investors carve out their own niche moving forward.

 No real estate investor can hope to realize success if they can’t clearly define what success for their own company would look like.
 In other words, it’s impossible to succeed if there are no clear goals and objectives to aim for.
-You can’t possibly know if you realized success if you never sought to define what success actually means.
+Likewise, you can’t possibly know if you realized success if you never sought to define what success actually means.
 Success is, after all, a relative term.
 What one investor may deem as a successful business, another could completely disagree with.
-Therefore, today’s new investors need to come up with their own definition of success; that way they can have something to strive for, and even reference when times get tough.
+Therefore, today’s new investors need to develop their own definition of success; that way, they can have something to strive for and even reference when times get tough.

 For as important as it is to know your own business, it’s equally important to keep tabs on the competition’s business.
-There is a great deal of information that can be gleaned from the way your competition runs their business.
+There is a great deal of information that can be gleaned from the way your competition runs its business.
 Therefore, I recommend dedicating an entire section of your house flipping business plan to the people you intend to compete against.
 What are they currently doing that is working?
 What hasn’t worked out well for them?
 Do they currently have a competitive advantage?
-In understanding the competition, investors will not only have a better idea of how to proceed, but also what not to do.
+In understanding the competition, investors will have a better idea of how to proceed and what not to do.
 Be sure to learn from their successful efforts, but don’t ignore their shortcomings; they are just as valuable.

 Today’s greatest real estate investors know it, and it’s about time everyone else did, too: no real estate investing company is complete without a thoroughly crafted house flipping business plan.
-As the blueprint for running a successful company, business plans are instrumental in developing a new investor’s name, and even furthering the success of seasoned entrepreneurs.
+As the blueprint for running a successful company, business plans are instrumental in developing a new investor’s name and even furthering seasoned entrepreneurs’ success.
 All things considered, the majority of today’s most successful investors can attribute their current position to a sound business plan.